BuiltTechnologies-IT/Okta-Workflows/Okta Device Offboarding/README.md

 > :warning: **Unofficial API:** This workflow contains an undocumented API call.
 Undocumented API calls may be changed without notice.

 ## What's in the Box?
-This folder contains three flos:
+This folder contains three flows:
 1. `Device Offboarding Search`
 - This flow is the top-level helper flow which uses an unofficial API endpoint to get a list of devices assigned to a user in Okta.
 It then calls a helper flow to deactivate and delete each device returned by the API call.
 2. `Okta Device Removal`